buckleylab/Buckley_lab_protocols/GCMS/GCMS_operation.md

 1. If you need to stop the run for any reason, click pause or stop
 1. During run, check carrier gas levels (on He tank) to make sure it does not run out due to any leaks
 1. Once run is complete, save data to your run folder

 ***

+# Changing the carrier gas tank while GCMS is on

+If the carrier gas tank approaches 500 PSI during an experiment, it should be switched out for a new tank.

+Note: Work quickly and with a partner if possible so that the flow controller is off for as little time as possible.

+1. Instrument > Vacuum Control > Advanced > Turn off Flow Controller
+2. Close carrier tank valve
+3. Loosen the regulator using a wrench and turning counter-clockwise
+4. Hold the regulator and column carefully while you switch out tanks, trying not to jostle or bump the column
+5. Tighten the regulator back on to the new tank by turning clockwise with a wrench as tightly as you can
+6. Open the carrier gas tank and use soapy water to check for any leaks
+	* Slowly squirt onto the connection between the regulator and tank, if bubbles appear and then expand, there is a leak and the connection must be tightened
+7. Turn the Flow Controller back on

+***

+# Changing the glass insert while the GCMS is on

+The injection port glass liner should be switched out every 1000 runs.

+1. See pg.
+XXX of the GCMS-QP2010 Operation Guide
+2. using tweezers and gloves, place 10 mg of glass wool into a new glass liner according to instructions in guide
+3. In software, Instrument > Vacuum Control > Advanced > turn off Flow Controller
+4. Remove hood of GCMS
+5. xxxxx
+6. xxxxx

+***